 - Yoast SEO – Quickly and easily optimize your posts and pages for search engines.
 Alternatives: SEOPress, RankMath

-- OptinMonster – Start collecting your visitors’ emails, improve your conversion rates, and much more.
+- OptinMonster – Collect your visitors’ emails, improve conversion rates, and more.
 [Get OptinMonster deal]

 - WP External Links – Makes all of the external links on your website open in new tabs, keeping more users on your website.

 - Google Analytics – The best tool to see how many visitors your website is getting, from where and what they’re doing.